Albertsons #4495 / Publix #1338

 Looking across the back of the store from dairy.

 The floral department is located in this little island between the registers and the pharmacy.
-Not quite the same as this one, but here's a similar Industrial Circus era floral island to compare.

 Between floral and the pharmacy is the old pharmacy side entrance.
 Publix didn't want to be bothered with having a side entrance, so they replaced the doors that were once in here with glass panels.
 I can see people unfamiliar with this store who park over on this side of the building getting fooled into thinking this is still an entrance.